 So what happens when the cats grooming the slopes at the ski resort need to be upgraded or replaced?
 How about the mowing equipment and trenchers that need to be replaced and then idled for six months or more of the year for a landscaping operation?
 How about the destination lodge that desperately needs to upgrade its kitchen or heating and cooling systems before the next season hits?
 There are hundreds of stories from real business owners struggling with operational realities that most “non-seasonal” companies that enjoy a steady cash flow year-round with an occasional great month don’t understand.

 If you own or operate any of the above businesses, you should explore “flexible terms” in your equipment leasing agreements.
-Most leasing companies using their own capital to finance their client projects understand that being flexible in loan repayments to match the business’s cash flow is critical in creating a long-term relationship beneficial to all.
-If your equipment leasing company refuses to discuss this reality with you, then perhaps you are sitting at the wrong table!
+Most leasing companies using their capital to finance their client projects understand that being flexible in loan repayments to match the business’s cash flow is critical in creating a long-term relationship beneficial to all.
+If your equipment leasing company refuses to discuss this reality with you, you may be sitting at the wrong table!

 In a world dominated by electronic communication, 140-character Twitter (Now known as X) feeds, and 30-second videos, it’s nice to know there are financial service providers in the market that care about the businesses they serve and do all they possibly can to make the first transaction the stepping stone to the 20th.
 That only comes through people taking care of people in the way that we all hope for but rarely experience.